puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ### console_auth Fails After PostgreSQL Restart

 RubyCAS server, the component which provides console log-in services will not automatically reconnect if it loses connection to its database, which can result in a `500 Internal Server Error` when attempting to log in or out.
-The issue can be resolved by restarting Apache on the console's node with `service pe-httpd restart`.
+The issue can be resolved by restarting Apache on the console's node with `sudo /etc/init.d/pe-httpd restart`.

 ### Inconsistent Counts When Comparing Service Resources in Live Management